 Priority Goal Development.
 What do you want?
-Compliance & Training (Compliance Committee) Goal 1.1: Ensure and maintain compliance with the three core requirements of the Juvenile Justice and Delinquency Prevention Act of 1974, as amended: Deinstitutionalization of Status Offenders (DSO); Jail and Lockup Removal (JLR); Sight and Sound Separation (SSS) of youth offenders from adult criminal offenders.
+Compliance & Training (Compliance Committee) Goal 1.1 : Ensure and maintain compliance with the three core requirements of the Juvenile Justice and Delinquency Prevention Act of 1974, as amended: Deinstitutionalization of Status Offenders (DSO); Jail and Lockup Removal (JLR); Sight and Sound Separation (SSS) of youth offenders from adult criminal offenders.
 Goal 1.2: Develop effective communication, coordination, and cooperation across the state and among various stakeholders around the shared purpose of protecting and supporting youth, embodied in the core purposes of the OJJDP.
-Goal 1.3 : Develop a Memorandum of Agreement (MOU) between the Office of Youth Services and the Sheriff's Department statewide; agreeing on a procedure to return juveniles who violate the conditions of probation/parole back to the Hawaii Youth Correctional Facility (HYCF).
+Goal 1.3: Develop a Memorandum of Agreement (MOU) between the Office of Youth Services and the Sheriff's Department statewide; agreeing on a procedure to return juveniles who violate the conditions of probation/parole back to the Hawaii Youth Correctional Facility (HYCF).
 Develop and enhance youth centered services.
-Goal 2.1: Define the trends in the various entry/decision points of the Juvenile Justice system in all Hawaii Counties.
-(P&A Committee) Goal 2.2: Develop and implement a system to engage the community in the identification of gaps in services and promote best/promising practices for juvenile justice programs.
-Youth Engagement & Adult Partnership Goal 3.1: Develop a functioning, active, engaged Youth Committee of the JJSAC (Youth Committee) Goal 3.2: Establish and maintain a Youth Committee that builds youth capacity to participate in Juvenile Justice reform efforts through decision making, implementation and evaluation of programs statewide.
+Goal 2.1: Identify trends at various entry and decision points within the Juvenile Justice system across all counties in Hawaii, once per 3-year cycle.
+(P&A Committee) Goal 2.2: Identify the key stakeholders engaged at decision points, such as government agencies, service providers, community members, and youth.
+Goal 2.3: Collect and analyze data on OYS funded programs.
+Evaluate program effectiveness, reoffending rates, social impact, and outcomes annually, to offer informed recommendations on resource allocation, policy adjustments and future initiatives.
+Goal 2.4 : Establish a formal process for reporting legislative recommendations to the Governor on an annual basis.
+Youth Engagement & Adult Partnership Goal 3.1: Establish a Youth Committee within the JJSAC that is functional, active, and engaged.
+(Youth Committee) Goal 3.2: Build a Youth Committee aimed at enhancing engagement in Juvenile Justice reform initiatives by including members in decision-making, program implementation, and evaluation on a statewide scale.
 Reduce Racial and Goal 4.1: (Re)Define the problem, monitor its scope, identify trouble spots in the system.
 Ethnic Disparities (ECD Committee) Goal 4.2: Education & advocacy to reduce disparities.
-Goal 4.3 Address systemic problems and advance system improvements regarding disparities
+Goal 4.3 Address systemic problems and advance system improvements regarding disparities (202 00)